As-64/ctf-writeups/picklerick/writeup.md

 ```

-+ we have obtained another item - this one looks like a password
+We have obtained another item - this one looks like a password.
+This means we now have a full credential set that can be used at the path 'login.php' which we discovered using gobuster in the earlier stage of our enumeration

 ```
 Wubbalubbadubdub
 ```

-+ I now move my attention over to 'login.php'
+I now move my attention over to 'login.php' since we now have a full credential set
 <img width="1916" height="867" alt="image" src="https://github.com/user-attachments/assets/8578198b-c58d-44e0-8a60-9cc68118b4a0" />

 + Using the credentials we obtained I login